liquinlab/elm-smile/docs/coding/randomization.md

 ## Seeded random number generation

-<SmileText /> uses <b>seeded</b> random number generation.
-Setting a seed makes
-random number generation reproducible.
+Smile uses <b>seeded</b> random number generation.
+Setting a seed makes random number generation reproducible.
 That is, two random number generators set with the same seed will produce the same sequence of random numbers.

 In the context of an experiment, if we know the seed used to assign a particular participant to conditions, stimuli, trial orders, etc., we can completely